-- \ The amounts presented for each fiscal year were determined as of the measurement date of 6/30 of the year prior to the fiscal year presented. - \\ The amount used to calculate this figure was based on the Implicit Rate Subsidy at measurement date as it relates to contributions.
+\ The amounts presented for each fiscal year were determined as of the measurement date of 6/30 of the year prior to the fiscal year presented.

+\\ The amount used to calculate this figure was based on the Implicit Rate Subsidy at measurement date as it relates to contributions.

 This schedule is presented to illustrate the requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, the College has only presented information for the years in which information is available.
+However, GASB Statement No. 75 was implemented in FYE 6/30/2018, and until full 10-year trend is compiled, the College has only presented information for the years in which information is available.